 Results Base Virtual Event System

-If you are entering a Virtual Event you will be expected to provide your own result and this page explains how to do that - it's really easy!
+If you are entering a Virtual Event you will be expected to provide your own result/time taken.distance travelled and this page explains how to do this.

 If you use your profile to enter other people into the event you will either need to enter their times for them OR copy the Edit Code link and give it to them.
 The Edit Code link will enable them to enter their own times directly into their Ticket even though they don't have access to your Profile.

 Adding a result

 Once you have completed your activity and you wish to submit that time/distance as your result you need to use the Ticket link (or go direct to the Ticket) and enter the time you achieved and, optionally, upload supporting evidence.
 Suggested things to upload would be a picture or screenshot of your watch, your GPS device, your time in an app like Strava, Garmin Connect, etc or just a picture of yourself at the location you did the run.
 You can also enter a URL to the activity in your Strava / Garmin Connect / Endomondo / etc account and this will appear as a link on your results detail page next to the social media links (see below).

 NOTE: In challenge-type events where you may be asked to enter a distance as well as a time you need to always ensure that the distance is entered in kilometres - data from linked Garmin accounts will always be in kilometres even if you have set the display to show miles.

 For single discipline events such as a 10k run you just enter the time taken using the hours, minutes and seconds boxes.